Getting Started Guide

 - opencost-mcp.external-secured.identifier.mk.ms-cloud-temple.com

-The URLs above are accessible only from known public IPs configured in the solution's firewall.
-If you wish to add a public IP, you must submit a support request.
+:::info[Secure URLs ] The URLs above are only accessible from known public IPs, configured in the solution's firewall.
+If you wish to add a public IP, you must submit a support request. :::

 - Internal URLs: